 There some basic service levels that cellular companies need to meet as well per the terms of the LifeLine program.
 The customer needs to have adequate coverage and signal strength in their area.
 If they do not, then they can cancel their phone service.
 Or if they are using a home phone, then the service needs to be consistently maintained.
 If a customer is not happy with the quality of what they were provided with, they do have some termination rights if they decide to cancel within about 14 days.

 Even if someone is provided a discount or a free home or cell phone (smart device or touchtone), they will also need to renew the LifeLine service every year.
 This is required as part of the program.
 So the various income conditions, or access to benefits, will need to be satisfied each year.

 For more information, dial 1-866-272-0349.
 Customer service is available in California as part of LifeLine in multiple languages, including Spanish, Korean, and Chinese.
 Representatives can answer information on program terms, give details on how to get a free phone or financial aid to pay a monthly bills.
-Or learn about the application process.
+Or learn about the application process in California.